Leader Rotation Is Not Enough: Scrutinizing Leadership Democracy of Chained BFT Consensus: Countermeasures and Analysis

 \subsubsection{Random proposing rule}

 We observe that in both 2CHS and CHS, the adversary can always succeed in posterior forking attacks.
-Circumventing posterior forking attacks in these protocols will require breaking changes to \texttt{voting}/\texttt{committing} rules.
+Circumventing posterior forking attacks in these protocols will require breaking changes to \texttt{voting} or \texttt{committing} rules.
 This is not aligned with our countermeasure principles, and we will leave such protocol designs for future work.
 We instead consider a weaker level of security guarantees, where posterior forking attacks are not always successful.
-This improves the expected leader democracy metrics when the attacks fail, and the optimal attack strategies will advise the adversary to not attack when the expected reward is negligible or zero.
+This improves the expected leader democracy metrics when the attacks fail, and the optimal attack strategies will advise the adversary not to attack when the expected reward is negligible or zero.
 Thus, the protocols will achieve better leader democracy metrics, although not optimal.

 To this end, we introduce randomness to the \texttt{proposing rule}, i.e., a leader can randomly choose a forking branch to extend (rather than deterministically picking one).
 As depicted in \figref{fig:counter-random}, suppose the adversarial leader of view $v+2$ intentionally creates a fork.
 In 2CHS and CHS, the next honest leader will extend the block with the highest QC (\ie, $B_{v+2}$) according to the deterministic \texttt{proposing rule}.
 In contrast, if using the random \texttt{proposing rule}, when an honest leader observes a fork at the same length as the canonical chain, it will randomly choose a fork to extend.
 If the two forks have different lengths as shown in \figref{fig:counter-random}(b), the honest leader will select the longer one.
-Consequently, the adversary cannot always succeed in forking attacks, thereby improving the leader democracy metrics.
+Consequently, the adversary cannot always succeed in forking attacks, thereby improving the leader democracy metrics. {We apply uniform randomness to all competing forks of equal length.
+Because any weighting based on fork length or view number would reintroduce exploitable bias, leading to preemptive or posterior forking attacks.}